 Are you just starting up a practice or looking to cut costs in your current practice?
 Learn about the benefits of a lean practice model and get my best tips for staffing a modern functional medicine office.

-Scheduling: conventionally, staff would schedule appointments on the phone.
+Scheduling: Conventionally, staff would schedule appointments on the phone.
 You’d be amazed at how time-consuming this can be, leaving messages back and forth.
-For a leaner model, I recommend an online scheduling system like Genbook, or even better, an electronic health record that offers scheduling features, such as MD HQ.
+For a leaner model, I recommend an online scheduling system like Genbook, or even better, an electronic health record that offers scheduling features, such as cerbo by MD HQ.
 This is the system we use at CCFM, and both the clinicians and the patients love it.
-(If you’ve ever used EHRs, you’ll know that “love” and “EHR” rarely appear in the same sentence; MD HQ is exceptional in that regard.)
+(If you’ve ever used EHRs, you’ll know that “love” and “EHR” rarely appear in the same sentence; cerbo is exceptional in that regard.)

-Communication: the conventional model might be phone only and perhaps fax communication, with staff answering calls during business hours.
-The lean, distributed model would use an electronic health record like MD HQ and an online PBX system, which offers various extensions.
+Communication: The conventional model might be phone only and perhaps fax communication, with staff answering calls during business hours.
+The lean, distributed model would use an electronic health record like cerbo and an online PBX system, which offers various extensions.
 Calls are returned at specific times of day instead of someone answering the phone all day.

 There are certainly pros and cons to both systems, but I think when you are first starting out and don’t have the resources to employ a lot of full-time staff, a lean practice model is a smarter way to handle things.
 In the next two sections, I will focus on the most important positions you’ll need to hire, both initially and as you scale and grow.

 How a lean practice model can help you cut costs and deliver top-notch patient support

 When you’re first starting out, the three most important positions are a bookkeeper, a practice manager, and what could be called a patient navigator.